boundtotheearth/tp/docs/UserGuide.md

 Finally, let's look at `match/none`.
 This match type shows an item only if none of the parameters matches your input.
 The following walkthrough shows how to use `match/none`.

-1. Key in the command `find n/ad d/discussion t/artcomm match/none` in the command window and press <kbd>Enter</kbd>.
+1. Key in the command `find n/ad d/discussion t/artcomm match/none` in the command box and press <kbd>Enter</kbd>.

    ![Match None Step 1](images/MatchNone1.png)